jacklul/asuswrt-scripts/README.md

 ## [`disable-diag.sh`](/scripts/disable-diag.sh)

 This script prevent `conn_diag` from (re)starting `amas_portstatus` which likes to hog the CPU sometimes.

-No idea what `conn_diag` is itself, some kind of diagnostics utility...?

 **Do not install this script if you don't have mentioned CPU usage issue.**